UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 Label templates for each shared box title resides in the Departments drive: G:\wilson\ts\archival\labels\AV labels

 These templates include labels for all box types mentioned above, including both Southern Folklife Colleciton label types.
-They are arranged by collecting unit (sort of): "SFC" and "non SFC".
+Templates are arranged by collecting unit (sort of): "SFC" and "non SFC".

-Before boxing and shelving AV materials, check on level 10 to see if there is space in the last box located in the box title sequence - a flag stating "space available" should be visible.
-If there is indeed room in the last box of a sequence, box as many items that will fit before using or creating new AV boxes and box labels.

 Please note that existing labels for select shared AV boxes, such as "Videotape box", "Audiocassette box", etc, are stored in a file folder located in TS archival's processing room.
 Utilize the templates above to create additional box title labels.